Detmud/Alfred-Extension---Adium-Chat/README.md

 ## Versionhistory

+### 2.0 by Sebatian Hansack
+- Deleting Growl Notifications
+- New Chats now open in new Tabs
+- Focus is set automatically

 ### 1.1 by Sebastian Hansack
-- Adding Growl Notification instead of a
+- Adding Growl Notification

 ### 1.0 by Uris Ducats
 - Initial Version